tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: and no longer triggers when biscuits not in hand
 		- IDEA:  making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
 	- TBD: Do we really need to test for goblin in antechamber??? (will the goblin ever move)
+	- TBD: should hedgehog_distracted_mach just be replaced by a Creature class attribute?

 - TBD: additional problems to solve
 	- TBD: in mk_def_pkl(), sort out more elegant assignment process for self referenced obj